devoworm/Digital-Bacillaria/Behaviors/Bacillaria-Psychophysics.md

 [3] Vogel, D. and Dussutour, A. (2016).
 Direct transfer of learned behaviour via cell fusion in non-neural organisms. _Proceedings of the Royal Society B_, 28320162382.

+[4]

-[4] Cohn, S.A.
+[5] Cohn, S.A.
 (2001).
 Photo-stimulated effects on diatom motility. _Comprehensive Series in Photosciences_, 1, 375-401.

-[5] Reina, A., Bose, T., Trianni, V., and Marshall, J.A.R.
+[6] Reina, A., Bose, T., Trianni, V., and Marshall, J.A.R.
 (2018).
 Psychophysical Laws and the Superorganism. _Scientific Reports_, 8, 4387.

+[7] Hebbian Learning review

+[8] du Bois, N. and Elliott, M.A.
+(2017).
+The temporal dynamics involved in object representation updating to predict change. _Progress in Brain Research_, 236, 269-285.